dennis/slipstream/Components/WinFormUI/README.md

 ui:print("Hello world")
 ```

-This function publishes `UICommandWriteToConsole` event, that is handled by
+This function publishes `WinFormUICommandWriteToConsole` event, that is handled by
 MainWindow.

 This function is aliased as ``print`` (deprecated)